wopian/jest-reporter-github-annotations/README.md

 ### Jest Configuration

-Add it to your Jest configuration in `jest.config.js`:
+Or add it to your Jest configuration in `jest.config.js`:

 ```js
 export default {